jonnychipz/WAUG-MeetUp/README.md

-# Welcom to the WAUG-MeetUp Github Repo
+# Welcome to the WAUG-MeetUp Github Repo

 Repository for all the Welsh Azure User Group Meet Up Slides and information.